timmyclarke/-timmyclarke.github.io/README.md

 # Timmy Clarke
 This is the final project for Web Design 1.
-It is a website
+It is a website dedicated to me.
+I wanted the font to be fun and the website itself to be minimalistic.
+The bio says everything you need to know about me and I provided links to my youtube and my instagram.